scala/scala3/docs/docs/reference/new-types/match-types.md

   - Subtyping instead of type equalities.
   - Match type reduction does not tighten the underlying constraint, whereas type family reduction does unify.
 This difference in approach mirrors the difference between local type inference in Scala and global type inference in Haskell.
-  - No a-priori requirement that cases are non-overlapping.
-Uses parallel reduction instead of always chosing a unique branch.

 Match types are also similar to Typescript's [conditional types](https://github.com/Microsoft/TypeScript/pull/21316).
 The main differences here are: